saulpierotti/markdown_notebook/LB2.md

   - They are better than histograms since they are not influenced by bin size
   - A gaussian kernel interpolates a series of gaussians centered into each datapoint
 - Heatmaps visualize trivariate data with 2 independent variables

+## Sequence Profiles

+- PsiBLAST is an iterative algorithm that searches a profile against a database using multiple BLAST interations
+- Phmmer and Jackhmmer use HMMs, and Jackhmmer is the iterative version (similar to PsiBLAST)
+- HHBlits performs HMM-HMM alignments